harrybeckwith/Vue-BBM-Test/README.md

 # Bought By Many - Frontend Candidate Task

+## Notes for demo

+The customer page is where my code is.
+I have created a search via customer name, for example search for "Leonard Freeman" will bring this customer up.
+Next clicking on the name will display the quote and policy information.

 ## The Task

 We'd like you to develop a small prototype application to allow users to browse a list of customers together with their pet insurance quotes and policies.